Beautiful inks in a tall narrow bottle

 Twinkle - The Twinkle inks are manufactured & bottled by hand in-house with a unique blend of proprietary fountain pen ink formulas and iridescent pigment carefully calibrated for optimal luster and performance.

-It arrived, I loaded up a couple pf pens with the colour and started to use the ink.
-The performance of the ink is very good.
-I like the flow.
-There is next to none feathering.
+My first shipment of Birmingham ink arrived and I loaded a pen and started to give the ink a try-out.
+I find the performance of the ink to be very good.
+I like the flow, it is a pleasure to write with the ink.
+There is next to no feathering.
 It is a lush ink in what Birmingham calls their Crisp Collection - a group of inks to perform well with a variety of pens and discount paper.

 I like the colour.
-It looks like a black, or a very dark grey/black but I would not group this ink with my greys.
-There is a bit of a green look to the link so it has more character than say a true dark black ink.
+It looks like a black, or a very dark grey/black with an slight green tone.
+But I will not group this ink with my greys.

-This is one of the all purpose inks that can be used for business and personal writing.
+I find this ink to be all purpose inks in that you can use Weathered Brick for business and personal writing.
 The ink leaves a good strong visual presence on the page.

 Writing characteristics are good.
 I have used the ink a number of pens, and flow and dry times are very good.